ggprod/aws-sysops-labs-day3/lab9-create-aws-system-with-terraform/README.md

 ```
 Notice we're allowing connection on 8080 via tcp and using the source [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) 0.0.0.0/0 (corresponds to allowing traffic on tcp:8080 from all possible source IP addresses)

-### Minimize duplication (and increase modularity/flexibility) by factoring out variable
+## Task 5: Minimize duplication (and increase modularity/flexibility) by factoring out variable

-Create a variables.tf file and add the following variable
+1. Create a variables.tf file (with `nano`) and add the following variable

 ```hcl
 variable "server_port" {